🌿 FREE SHIPPING pby ATM from 49PLN

 • metabolic enzymes

-One of the most important elements of the ECS are receptors.
-The main receptors scattered throughout the human body are CB1 and CB2 receptors.
-The plant cannabinoid is known to interact with each of these two receptors.
+One of the most important components of the ECS is receptors.
+The main receptors spread throughout the human body are CB1 and CB2 receptors.
+A plant cannabinoid is known to interact with each of these two receptors.

 How does the endocannabinoid system work?

-The human body cannot produce THC on its own.
-So scientists tried to discover why these receptors appeared in humans in the first place.
-Research has shown that they can be found in all vertebrates and that they interact with chemicals naturally produced in the body - endocannabinoids.
-These substances are produced in response to external factors, such as pain, low or high temperature.
+The human body is unable to produce THC on its own.
+So scientists tried to discover why these receptors appeared in humans at all.
+Studies have shown that they can be found in all vertebrates and interact with naturally produced chemicals in the body - endocannabinoids.
+These substances are produced in response to external factors such as pain, low or high temperatures.
 The interaction between endocannabinoids and their corresponding receptors plays a key role in maintaining the body's internal balance and homeostasis.
 The endocannabinoid system is responsible for regulating very important aspects of your health, such as:

 • appetite